 Losing six players to graduation, three-peating back to the finals speaks directly to

 As captain, she leads by example with fellow seniors to provide a winning picture for players who haven’t been there yet.
-“We have to be their inspiration to get back to where we were last year,”
+“We have to be their inspiration to get back to where we were last year,” she says.

 And if that heavy stick comes down on an ankle, shin or ulna, good field hockey players don't deny the rub.
 “It’s all part of the game,” she says.